alkihis/twitter-archive-reader/README.md

 True if the conversation is a group conversation.

+- `Conversation.first: LinkedDirectMessage`

+First DM in the conversation.

+- `Conversation.last: LinkedDirectMessage`

+Last DM in the conversation.

 ## Events

 Archive is quite long to read: You have to unzip, read tweets, read user informations, direct messages, and some other informations...